-A student who has been found responsible for violating the Code of Non-Academic Conduct and assigned points as a result may decrease that number after 6 months without being found responsible for additional violations.
+A student who has been found responsible for violating the Code of Non-Academic Conduct and assigned points as a result may decrease that number after two (2) academic quarters (i.e., 6 months) without being found responsible for additional violations.
 A student with accumulated points will lose one point from their accumulated total six (6) months from the date of the last hearing if there are no additional violations.
-(A student with 6 points who is placed on probation will return to good standing after one year without any additional infractions.)
+(A student with 6 points who is placed on probation will return to disciplinary warning status after one year without any additional infractions.)